nhubbard5/cse15l-lab-reports/labreport2/report.md

 ## Part 3
 Before week 2, I did not know you could remotely access another computer using the ssh command.
-The example we went over in class was remotely connecting to the basement computers to run the NumberServer.java file, allowing for multiple devices to all access the server, as opposed to only using localhost:<port> on the computer being used.
+The example we went over in class was remotely connecting to the basement computers to run the NumberServer.java file, allowing for multiple devices to all access the server, as opposed to only using localhost:port on the computer being used.